eobrain/webhome/covidgrowth/usa.md

   <img id="spinnerElement" src="/img/spinner32.gif">
 </section>

-The graphs above show the annualized mortality rates of the COVID deaths, so for example a value of 1% is the percentage of the county's population that would die of COVID if that daily death rate were to be sustained for a year.
+The graphs above show the how many times higher the daily mortality rate is compared to the expected normal rate (using a very rough approximation for the normal rate: that one 1/79th of the population dies every year, evenly spread throughout the year).

-Source: [Center for Systems Science and Engineering (CSSE) at Johns Hopkins University][1], updated at <span id="updateTimeElement"></span>, showing all counties with at least <span id="minTotalDeathsElement"></span> total deaths and where daily smoothed mortality rate exceeded <span id="minMortalityRateElement"></span>% annualized.
+Source: [Center for Systems Science and Engineering (CSSE) at Johns Hopkins University][1], updated at <span id="updateTimeElement"></span>, showing all counties with at least <span id="minTotalDeathsElement"></span> total deaths and where daily smoothed mortality multiplier exceeded <span id="minMortalityMultiplierElement"></span>.

 [1]: https://github.com/CSSEGISandData/COVID-19